OlivierSohn/hamazed/BACKLOG.md

 Error:
   ...

-- alternate background colors in chat to separate messages.

 - notify on successful commands: "'Player' changed its name to 'Me'"

-- multiline algo of ColorString doesn't work with colored space.
 - multiline algo should have an option to keep multiple spaces.

 - use up/down arrow to recall last message? -> shift up shift down to change cursor position.

-- autocompletion based on beginning of string, right arrow to validate
+- autocompletion based on beginning of string, right arrow to validate. if input is a /, write all commands in help

 - distinguish ships by colors.
 In chat and in ammo, colors of player names are the same as the ship. we could have one color for chat (dim), one color for ship (bright)

 - Press H to show help / press H to hide help (write on the right of the game)

-- Specialized mode where one has + the other has -. to compute the target we do a random operation on existing numbers with + and -.
-Use big numbers.
-Show minus numbers in blue
-- Duel mode where one has + other has -, and the goal is to have a final sum of the sign of the ship. maybe in a finite time, with new numbers appearing regularily.
 - try opengl rectangular rendering.
+- or make font characters more square

 - When server unreachable, sendToServer Disconnect does nothing, so Escape key doesn't work as intended.
 - Message displayed when server is unreachable is wrong (a game is currently running on the server)